Chemistry (CHEM)

 CHEM 1320 General Chemistry II (LEC 3.0)

 In-depth analysis of chemical reactions with an introduction to thermodynamics and kinetics including applications to electrochemistry and nuclear chemistry.
-Prerequisites: Chem 1310 with a grade of "C" or better and Chem 1319.
+Prerequisites: Chem 1310 with a grade of "C" or better; preceded or accompanied by Chem 1319.

 CHEM 1510 Qualitative Analysis (LAB 2.0)